 8. Whose Streets?
 (2017)

 In August 2014, the death of 18-year-old Michael Brown sparked a streak of protests against the cops.
-The incident took place in Ferguson where a white police officer, named Darren Wilson, shot Brown multiple times, while it was reported by Dorian Johnson, Brown’s friend, that he had his hands raised in surrender.
+The incident took place in Ferguson, where a white police officer named Darren Wilson shot Brown multiple times, while Dorian Johnson, Brown’s friend, reported it, that he had his hands raised in surrender.
 It was also reported that it was Wilson who aggravated a perfectly normal situation.
 ‘Whose Streets?’ focuses on this event and the wave of protests that followed in its aftermath.
 You can watch it on Hulu.

 7. 16 Shots (2019)

 In 2014, 17-year-old Laquan McDonald was fatally shot by officer Jason Van Dyke.
-In the initial reports, it was shown that Laquan was carrying a knife and showed aberrant behaviour which made the officer act against him.
-However, when a further enquiry was made, it turned out that the reality was completely opposite, and that Van Dyke not only killed an innocent but also tried to cover up the incident.
+In the initial reports, it was shown that Laquan was carrying a knife and showed aberrant behavior, which made the officer act against him.
+However, when a further inquiry was made, it turned out that the reality was completely opposite and that Van Dyke not only killed an innocent but also tried to cover up the incident.
 ‘16 Shots’ focuses on the truth behind this story.
 You can watch it on Hulu.

 6. Let It Fall: LA 1982-1992 (2017)